-Out-of-network provider/supplier means a doctor, other professional provider or durable medical equipment, home health care or home infusion supplier who is not in the Plan's network for hospital, medical, mental health and substance abuse, dental, prescription drug or vision services.

-Participating provider (or "in-network provider") means a provider that has agreed to provide services, treatment and supplies at a pre-negotiated rate under the hospital, medical, mental health and substance abuse, dental, prescription drug and vision plans.

-TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.
+- Out-of-network benefits are benefits for covered services provided by out-of-network providers and suppliers. - Out-of-network provider/supplier means a doctor, other professional provider or durable medical equipment, home health care or home infusion supplier who is not in the Plan's network for hospital, medical, mental health and substance abuse services. - Participating provider (or in-network provider) means a provider that has agreed to provide services, treatment and supplies at a prenegotiated rate under the medical plan. - TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.